kyleawayan/reina/readme.md

 set the environment variable `discord` to your bot token. you can also make a `.env` file in the root directory to use [dotenv](https://www.npmjs.com/package/dotenv). once your environment variable is set, you can start reina with `npm start`.

-if you would like to run reina without having to keep anything open, i would recommend following this guide on how to setup reina with pm2: https://discordjs.guide/improving-dev-environment/pm2.html#installation.
+if you would like to run reina without having to keep anything open, i would recommend following this guide on how to setup reina with pm2: https://discordjs.guide/improving-dev-environment/pm2.html#installation. or use the `ecosystem.config.js` template (refer to https://pm2.keymetrics.io/docs/usage/deployment/) for deployment on a server.

 ## usage
 right now there are not many commands, but her "prefix" is `reina`. you could also use `rey` or `rei`. it's like speaking naturally to someone, so for example, a command can be `reina play niki` or `rei play niki`.